 Step 3: Get Specific

 If all signs point to go, you’re ready to hone in on the perfect price for your home.
-As we mentioned, you’ll find all sorts of values for your home floating around the Internet.
-But the real deal?
+As we mentioned, you’ll find all sorts of values for your home floating around the internet.
+But getting a clear picture?
 That comes from a pro.

-No computer can do that.
-Yet your success as a seller rides on it.
+No computer can do that—and your success as a seller rides on it.

-Price it too high, and buyers will pass you up without ever stepping through the door.
+Price your home too high, and buyers will pass you up without ever stepping through the door.
 Price it too low, and you could lose thousands of dollars.
 The right price gets you the most money in the least amount of time.

 Don’t Miss Out on Free Advice!

 If you want to know what your home is worth, ask a real estate agent you trust for a free comparative market analysis.
-A true pro puts service above sales and takes time to explain your options so you can make the decision that’s right for you.
+A true pro puts service above sales and takes time to explain your options.
+That way, you can make the decision that’s right for you.